lietu/grwu/README.md

 # Grwu

-(Gnome) RSS Wallpaper Updater
+(Not Just) Gnome RSS Wallpaper Updater

 ## What is this?

-Tool to (periodically) update your (Gnome) wallpaper to a random one from an RSS feed, e.g. the NASA image of the day feed.
+Tool to (periodically) update your wallpaper to a random one from a periodically updating RSS feed, e.g. the NASA image of the day feed.

-Made primarily for Linux systems and Gnome 3, it has been tested to work without changes on Unity (Ubuntu 12.04), and could work (possibly with changes) with e.g. Gnome 2, Cinnamon, and (definitely with changes) Mac OS X. It also shouldn't be a huge deal to update it to work with XFCE or others.
+Made primarily for Linux systems and Gnome 3, but it now works on a variety of systems.
+It also shouldn't be a huge deal to update it to work with XFCE or others.

+The systems tested to work are:

+ * Gnome 3
+ * Unity (Ubuntu 12.04)
+ * Mac OS X

+Systems assumed to work are:

+ * Gnome 2
+ * Cinnamon (Linux mint)

 Scheduling is left to the user to do via crontab or similar tools.
 The tool tries to make sure it works from cron by taking care of e.g. DBUS session.